-Now given two points $p, q \in U$, the affine planes $P_p$ and $P_q$ tangent to $\xi(p)$ and $\xi(q)$ respectively, determin a pencil, namely the set of planes containing the straight line $P_p \cap P_q$, called the axis of the pencil.
+Now given two points $p, q \in U$, the affine planes $P_p$ and $P_q$ tangent to $\xi(p)$ and $\xi(q)$ respectively, determine a pencil, namely the set of planes containing the straight line $P_p \cap P_q$, called the axis of the pencil.
 Note that this axis can be at infinity, in which case the planes of the pencil are all parallel.

 \begin{lemma} Let $U$ be an open subset of $\R^3$, $\xi$ a $\CC^1$-bounded plane field on $U$ and $S_* \subset \R^3$ a strictly convex sphere.
-For $d_0 > 0$ sufficiently small, every image $S \subset U$ of $S_*$ by a dilation of factor $d \le d_0$ has the following properties: \begin{enumerate} \item $\xi$ is tangent to $S$ at exactly two points, a north pole $p_+$ where their coorientations coincide and a south pole $p_-$ where they are opposite; we denote by $\eta$ the distribution of tangent planes to the pencil defined by $\xi_{p_-}$ and $\xi_{p_+}$ (the coorientation of $\xi$ naturally endows $\eta$ with a coorientation); \item for every $\eps>0$, there exists, on the ball $B$ bounded by $S$, a nonsingular vector field $\nu$ which lies in the dihedral cone $\Omega_p = \xi_p^+ \cap \eta_p^+$ at every $p\in B$, and which is tangent to $S$ outside the $\eps$-neighbourhood of the poles. \end{enumerate} \end{lemma}
+For $d_0 > 0$ sufficiently small, every image $S \subset U$ of $S_*$ by a dilation by a factor $d \le d_0$ has the following properties: \begin{enumerate} \item $\xi$ is tangent to $S$ at exactly two points, a north pole $p_+$ where their coorientations coincide and a south pole $p_-$ where they are opposite; we denote by $\eta$ the distribution of tangent planes to the pencil defined by $\xi_{p_-}$ and $\xi_{p_+}$ (the coorientation of $\xi$ naturally endows $\eta$ with a coorientation); \item For every $\eps>0$, there exists a nonsingular vector field $\nu$ on the ball $B$ bounded by $S$, which lies in the dihedral cone $\Omega_p = \xi_p^+ \cap \eta_p^+$ at every $p\in B$, and which is tangent to $S$ outside the $\eps$-neighbourhood of the poles. \end{enumerate} \end{lemma}

 \begin{proof} Let $c = \norm{ \xi }_1$ and let $k>0$ be a (uniform) lower bound on the principal curvatures of $S_*$ --~so the principal curvatures of $S$ are everywhere at least $k/d$.